Māori and the bush

 A new respect

 The later 19th century saw the rise of a romantic view of nature, and of wild, untamed environments.
 In New Zealand this led to a new respect for the bush.
-Recreational walks such as the Milford Track and international tourism encouraged a more positive view of the forests as unique and beautiful.
+International tourism and recreational walks such as the Milford Track encouraged a more positive view of the forests as unique and beautiful.

 Because it was wild and ‘uncivilised’, the bush was now seen as a welcome escape from urbanised routines and polite conventions.
 Some people began to value the crude language, rough humour and mateship of the bush as distinctively New Zealand qualities.
 In 1960 Barry Crump’s story of the male world of deer cullers, A good keen man, became a best-seller.

-People still feared the forest as a dark place where it was easy to get lost.
-But for Pākehā, as for Māori, it had gained a place of importance in New Zealand identity.
+People still feared the forest as a dark region in which it was easy to get lost.
+But for Pākehā, as for Māori, it now had an important place in New Zealand identity.